 Common Treatments for Varicose Veins

 One of the most common treatments for spider and varicose veins is sclerotherapy.
 In the treatment, a saline solution is injected into your spider veins.
-The solution causes irritation inside the vein walls which causes them to collapse.
+The solution causes irritation inside the vein walls, which causes them to collapse.
 Your body absorbs the vein, and the spider vein disappears.

 Traditional sclerotherapy is primarily used for cosmetic vein problems that exist on the surface of your skin.
-When you have issues with deeper, bigger veins, you may need to consider ultrasound guided sclerotherapy.
+When you have issues with deeper, bigger veins, you may need to consider ultrasound-guided sclerotherapy.
 The treatment is quite similar to traditional sclerotherapy, but ultrasound technology is used to identify the location of deep varicose veins.
 An ultrasound–or sonogram–lets us see the exact location of the vein that needs to be treated.
 A solution called Asclera is injected into the vein.
-The medication is given in a high concentration than for spider veins, but the process works works the same way.
+The medication is given in a higher concentration than for spider veins, but the process works the same way.
 The medication causes the veins to collapse and eventually be absorbed by your body.